umargithub/Javascript-Notes/content/posts/how_to_learn.md

 There are many ways to learn.
 My strategies are

+> Minimalistic Reading, Quick,Youtube, Blog, Get your hand Dirty
+>
+> Just remember key concepts and keywords so that you know when to use what and
+>
+> To know how to use use internet

 1. First focus on root/ fundamenta of the Topic/Subject.

     1. Draw Broader Concept map